cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ## Prerequisites

-Before moving on to the installation steps, make sure that your environment meets the following requirements:
+Make sure that your environment meets the following requirements:

 - Platform requirement: Any platform with Docker runtime.
 Refer to https://www.docker.com/get-started/ for more.
 - Other dependencies: Git, SSH, and internet connection